broxus/everscale-inpage-provider/docs/guides/standalone/4-account-storage.md

 ## Adding, Checking, and Removing Accounts

-You can add accounts to the `SimpleAccountsStorage` using the `addAccount` method.
 You can check if an account exists in the `SimpleAccountsStorage` using the `hasAccount` method, and you can remove accounts from the `SimpleAccountsStorage` using the `removeAccount` method.
 All these methods operate based on the account address.

 ```typescript
 // Adding an account